mattiaf/GettingCleaningData/CodeBook.md

 * **Open the data** provided by the UCIHAR survey at https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
 * **Merge datasets, assign column names and assign activity names**.
 Training and test data are appended to each other.
 Two columns indicating subjects and activities are bound to the data set.
-Names of activities are substituted to the corresponding numbers, using the legend found in the activity_labels.txt file.
+Names of activities are substituted to the corresponding numbers, using the legend provided by the UCIHAR dataset in the activity_labels.txt file.
 * **Extract columns of intereset**.
 Variables containing the word 'std' or 'mean' are selected (with the grepl function) and extracted from the dataset, creating a new data frame.
 * **Compute average values**.
 For each combination of subject and activity, average values are computed using the aggregate function.
 This passage creates our tidy dataset.
 * **Export table**.
 The tidy dataset is exported in a tab-delimited file (tidy.data.txt).
 Column names are made more intelligible.